RedHat-Middleware-Workshops/dayinthelife-integration/docs/labs/developer-track/lab04/README.md

     ![00-open-in-terminal.png](images/00-open-in-terminal.png)

-1. To rename the file, type `mv ResultProcessor.java LocationResultProcessor.java`.
+1. To rename the file, type `mv ResultProcessor.java LocationResultProcessor.java` in the terminal window.
 Open the new file and update the class name to `LocationResultProcessor`.

     ![00-location-result-processor.png](images/00-location-result-processor.png)